Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Conclusions

 \section{Conclusions}

 In this paper, we assess and harness Vision Foundation Models (VFMs) in the context of DGSS.
 Driven by the motivation that \textbf{Leveraging Stronger pre-trained models and Fewer trainable parameters for Superior generalizability}, we first investigate the performance of VFMs under diverse DGSS settings.
 Subsequently, we introduce a robust fine-tuning approach, namely \textbf{Rein}, to parameter-efficiently harness VFMs for DGSS.
-With a fewer extra trainable parameters, Rein significantly enhance generalization ability of VFMs, outperforming SOTA methods by a large margin.
-Rein can be seamlessly integrated as a plug-and-play adapter for existing VFMs based on plain vision transformer architecture, improving generalization while making training efficient.
-Extensive experiments across various settings demonstrate the substantial potential of VFMs in the DGSS field, validating the effectiveness of proposed Rein in parameter-efficiently harnessing VFMs for DGSS.
+With a fewer trainable parameters, Rein significantly enhance generalizability of VFMs, outperforming SOTA methods by a large margin.
+Rein can be seamlessly integrated as a plug-and-play adapter for existing VFMs, improving generalization with efficient training.
+Extensive experiments demonstrate the substantial potential of VFMs in the DGSS field, validating the effectiveness of proposed Rein in harnessing VFMs for DGSS.